kaisenlinux/glab/README.md

 ### Other installation methods

-Other options to install the GitLab CLI that may not be officially support or are maintained by the community are [also available](docs/installation_options.md).
+Other options to install the GitLab CLI that may not be officially supported or are maintained by the community are [also available](docs/installation_options.md).

 ### Building from source